chichunho/CLEVIS/README.md

 This is a object-oriented programming course project.

 This repository contains:
-1. Brief introduction
+1. Description
 2. Dependencies
 3. How to install and execute
 4. Supported commands
 5. Authors

-## Brief introduction
+## Description

+Year: 2021

-User should be able to create and manipulate vector graphics containing shapes like line segments, circle, rectangles and squares using CLEVIS.
+CLEVIS provide function of creating and manipulating vector graphics containing shapes like line segments, circle, rectangles and squares.
 Common features like undo and redo are also supported.